tabishfayyaz/notes-and-books/kotlin-programming.md

   - `it` cannot be used when more than one parameter involved then you use multiple named parameters
   - anonymous functions are referred to as **lambdas** and their defintion as *lambda expressions*.
   - anonymous function return is referred to as *lambda result*
+  - lambda is an object instance on the JVM so it has a memory cost for itself and all the variables accessible to it but _inilining_ enables to remove lambda memory overhead.
+  - an inlined lambda body is just copy pasted by the compiler instead of invoking an object instance

 ### To count letters in a string
 ```